Edward McNulty

-McNulty was the close childhood friend, and probably the only intimate friend ever, of Shaw, the then severely impoverished and neglected son of an abusive, drunkard, father and an equally neglectful mother.
-Shaw would drag his childhood soul mate, the ever accommodating McNulty, to Dublin's National Gallery, where the oddly matched pair (a very tall, thin and fair Shaw and the very, short, dark and pudgy McNulty), both precociously talented artists, would wander for hours studying the gallery's paintings, until they could recognize the technique of any Flemish or Italian painter of the human figure on sight.
+McNulty was the childhood friend of Shaw, the impoverished and neglected son of an abusive father and a neglectful mother.
+Shaw would drag McNulty to Dublin's National Gallery, where the oddly matched pair (the tall, thin and fair Shaw and the short, dark and pudgy McNulty), both talented artists, would wander for hours studying the gallery's paintings, until they could recognize the technique of any Flemish or Italian painter of the human figure on sight.

 The two boys were inseparably bound.
 In fact, the earliest photograph of Shaw, taken by T. McKay and Co. in 1874 when Shaw was just 15, is with McNulty at his side.
 The pair took an art class together and, first, as noted above, dreamed of becoming successes as great artists.
 Then, later, they replaced this ambition with the dream of becoming successes as great literary figures, with Shaw taking a brief solo sojourn to dream of founding his own religion to achieve wealth, power and success.
 Both McNulty and Shaw achieved their dream of becoming literary figures, although, Shaw, quite more grandiosely.

 McNulty and Shaw, who both lived to what for then was quite advanced age, maintained their intimate friendship throughout McNulty's slightly shorter life, through a tremendous and consuming, often, even, twice daily, written correspondence, when residing in different cities.